hdg204/UKBB/README.md

 source_url("https://raw.githubusercontent.com/hdg204/UKBB/main/UKBB_Health_Records_Public.R")
 ```

-This will copy all files from the project directory onto your R session.
-This should take somewhere between 90 seconds and 2 minutes
+This will copy all files from the project directory onto your R session and make all functions available for use in R. This should take somewhere between 90 seconds and 2 minutes

 ## Extracting Healthcare Records